younisshah/novu/docs/docs/community/test.md

 - Direct (Slack, MS Teams, Whatsapp, etc...)

 Providers can be consumed directly or using the `core` library for a unified API.
-Test